Requests for information

-Certain information is exempt from the FOIA and the university has a right to refuse to respond to vexatious and repeated requests.
+If the information is not available through our website or publication scheme, you can submit a written request for information.
+Certain information is exempt from disclosure and we have a right to refuse to respond to vexatious and repeated requests.
 A full list of exemptions is available at the Information Commissioner's Office.

 Environmental Information Regulations 2004